pablo-icm/emm/content/publication/sebastian-deep-2018/index.md

 doi: 10.1111/1462-2920.14002
 abstract: Summary The bathypelagic ocean is one of the largest ecosystems on Earth and sustains half of the ocean's microbial activity.
-This microbial activity strongly relies on surface‐derived particles, but there is growing evidence that the carbon released through solubilization of these particles may not be sufficient to meet the energy demands of deep ocean prokaryotes.
-To explore how bathypelagic prokaryotes respond to the absence of external inputs of carbon, we followed the long‐term (1 year) dynamics of an enclosed community.
+This microbial activity strongly relies on surface-derived particles, but there is growing evidence that the carbon released through solubilization of these particles may not be sufficient to meet the energy demands of deep ocean prokaryotes.
+To explore how bathypelagic prokaryotes respond to the absence of external inputs of carbon, we followed the long-term (1 year) dynamics of an enclosed community.
 Despite the lack of external energy supply, we observed a continuous succession of active prokaryotic phylotypes, which was driven by recruitment of taxa from the seed bank (i.e., initially rare operational taxonomic